niklaslong/olm-elixir/README.md

     apt install libolm-dev

 On Darwin:

     brew install libolm

-NOTE: one must set the `ERL_ROOT` environment var, usually `/usr/local/lib/erlang/erts-version`

-Once this is done, the package can be installed by adding `olm` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `olm` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do